pzim-devdata/tahoma/README.md

 You can also run many commands during the same process without restarting tahoma ;

-For instance : `tahoma arm alarm garden open shuter kitchen close shuter room6 confort heater dining off plug office`
+For instance : `tahoma arm alarm garden open shutter kitchen close shutter room6 confort heater dining off plug office`

 # But first you need to retrieve your PERSONALS commands :